starknet-edu/starknetbook/primer/README.md

 Let's look briefly at how one of the more popular distributed databases [CassandraDB](https://cassandra.apache.org/doc/latest/cassandra/getting_started/configuring.html) handles these issues.

-You can see when configuring the system you are required to whitelist the `seed node` IP Addresses that will form our trusted cluster that partake in a limited peer-to-peer [gossip](https://www.linkedin.com/pulse/gossip-protocol-inside-apache-cassandra-soham-saha).
-Although this is suitable for many traditional systems we are strive to build inclusive and permissionless systems.
+You can see when configuring the system you are required to whitelist the `seed node` IP Addresses that will form our trusted cluster that partakes in a limited peer-to-peer [gossip](https://www.linkedin.com/pulse/gossip-protocol-inside-apache-cassandra-soham-saha).
+Although this is suitable for many traditional systems we strive to build inclusive and permissionless systems.

-Once the distributed database is setup we gain "Fault Tolerance" for Alice's valuable bank data.
-If someone accidently brings their large ACME magnet into one datacenter, the data is easily accesible on redundant hosts.
+Once the distributed database is set up we gain "Fault Tolerance" for Alice's valuable bank data.
+If someone accidentally brings their large ACME magnet into one data centre, the data is easily accessible on redundant hosts.
 Similar to blockchains these distributed systems made tradeoffs to the simple I/O example above.
 So what did we give up for this fault tolerance?

 Banks Perspective: